smoores-dev/storyteller/docs/docs/reading/playing-readalouds.md

 - Free and open source.
 - Reader is part of the Calibre ecosystem.
-- Their support for immersive reading is fairly new.
+- Their support for immersive reading is fairly new and limited.
 - If you are already a Calibre user this is a great choice as Calibre also has a server so you can use Storyteller to sync your books but continue to use Calibre to manage them.